silver-ring/linkedin-login-integration/README.md

 - Login component (/src/app/admin): it contains the part which redirect to the `Authorization Api`
 - Admin component (/src/app/admin): it contains the callback part which will be executed after the callback and container the rest of the flow

+## Important note

+please not that you might face issue in cros when working in localhost